 Serve as a student representative on the Graduate Education Committee.

-Meet with the UW-Stout College Deans at least once per semester.
+Meet with the UW-Stout College Deans at least once per semester and report to the U.S.S.

-Meet with the Graduate School Director once per month and report to the U.S.S. topics of interest for Graduate Students
+Meet with the Graduate School Director once per month and report to the U.S.S. topics of interest for Graduate Students.

 Two Senators of Student Services